 Who are the WNO Chorus?

-Our chorus didn't come to this life by accident, there were no discoveries by talent moguls or television shows.
+Our Chorus didn't come to this life by accident, there were no discoveries by talent moguls or television shows.
 Some of us came to opera from other careers, but the skills required to sing at this level were hard-earned over many years of training and forged out of passion for music.
-Competitions are a proving ground for many opera singers and between us we account for almost two hundred and fifty prizes.
-In addition to this our members have sung, outside of WNO, in forty-two countries on five continents.
+Competitions are a proving ground for many opera singers and between us we account for almost 250 prizes.
+In addition to this our members have sung, outside of WNO, in 42 countries on five continents.
 The WNO Chorus is widely regarded as a world-class ensemble and we are proud to be often singled out in reviews by National and International press.

 We're not only Chorus